Bhomik/SemanticHumanMatting/README.md

 On the fly cropping and image augmentations have been left out at present due to GPU and time constraints.

 I have taken 473x473 as input and output is 320x320 for the full image.
-No cropping has been done at present.
-We can add cropping, horizontal flipping as done in paper.

 ### End-to-end Network